UNIT THREE: NEW AUDIENCE, NEW GENRE

 Once you have decided who your audience is, you will decide how best to reach them.
 In other words, you will have to choose the best genre for your project.
 For Unit 3, this genre must be multimodal.
 We’ll talk more about what this means, but for these purposes, it means you need to have words and images or words and sounds or words, images and sounds.
 In other words, you cannot write a simple essay– this is time for either your Unit One or Unit Two research to come alive!

 Remember, you are trying to reach a specific audience here.
 So you don’t want to choose a genre arbitrarily.
 You want to choose a genre that is going to speak to the audience you have in mind.
 Fourth graders probably aren’t going to want to watch a TED Talk.
 Likewise, you probably shouldn’t make a comic book for the City Council.
 An Instagram page, with well-curated stories might be a great way to reach high-school seniors, though!

 Composers of all sorts often write an Artist’s Statement for their audience that explains their inspirations, intentions, and choices in their creative and critical processes.
 It helps the reader understand the process that led to the final product by providing insight into what the author set out to do, how they did it, and what they might do to further improve the piece.
-You will write a one page, single-spaced Author’s Statement that reflects on your finished Unit 3 Project.
+You will write a one to two page Author’s Statement that reflects on your finished Unit 3 Project.

 A successful Artist’s Statement should:

 Discuss your specific rhetorical situation and related choices: